karjok/methoderr/README.md

 # Methoderr

-A simple tool to detect `Laravel Debug Errors` by changing the request method.
+A simple tool to detect `Debug Errors` by changing the request method.

 ## Installation